whytewolf/nvim_config/README.md

 Things are starting to get interesting.

-includes some python testing and definitions. trying to add lua and markdown. not really started yet. also started adding c stuff.
+* added Markdown rendering
+* added the start of go
+* added basedpyright and ruff
+* added some minor c stuff
+* python testing and definitions
+* added lazygit activated by <leader>git